SirNeirda/godot_procedural_infinite_world/README.md

 ## Incomplete features
 - There are a selection of shaders to go along the terrain, which are largely incomplete/not working.
 With the mesh coordinates, it is possible to blend textures according to elevation/orientation, or any other variable supported in Godot.
+- There is the base code logic to create and save chunk files (FileWriter.cs), making it potentially possible to save chunks data on disk or transfer them to a remote server.
+This would allow persitent terrain deformation, but still untested.
 - Water spawns at elevation 0, but it's a simple mesh with no logic.
 Although terrain objects will not spawn under elevation zero, the character and mobs will not drown or swim.
 - For now there isn't any kind of variable exposed to customize generation, all must be done through code.
 - The project is somewhat over-engineered with some overkill functions and classes.